Page 16 – Women in Islam

 3. Can women seek education in Islam?

 Answer: Yes, Islam encourages both men and women to seek knowledge.
 Matter of fact Muslim’s women were highly educated.
 The first university in human history ever built is generally considered to be the University of al-Qarawiyyin (also spelled Al-Karaouine), located in Fez, Morocco.
 It was founded in 859 AD by a Muslim women Fatima al-Fihri, she was born into a wealthy family and was highly intelligent.
+This university is recognized by UNESCO and the Guinness World Records as the oldest existing, continually operating degree-granting university in the world.

 4. What does Islam say about a woman’s role in the family?